gzgracez/CS-109A-Final-Project/docs/index.md

 # Spotify You
 {: .no_toc }

-## Computer Science 109a: Group 46
+Computer Science 109a: Group 46
+{: .no_toc }
-## Tejal Patwardhan, Akshitha Ramachandran, Grace Zhang
+Tejal Patwardhan, Akshitha Ramachandran, Grace Zhang {: .no_toc }

 ## Table of contents
 {: .no_toc .text-delta }